micmejia/bible-dump/NKJV/John/John 20.md

 And Thomas answered and said to Him, "My Lord and my God!"

 ###### 29
-Jesus said to him, [^f]"Thomas, because you have seen Me, you have believed.
+Jesus said to him, "Thomas, because you have seen Me, you have believed.
 Blessed _are_ those who have not seen and _yet_ have believed." ## That You May Believe

 ###### 30
 And truly Jesus did many other signs in the presence of His disciples, which are not written in this book;